Azure/fleet/docs/concepts/SafeRollout/README.md

 We only mark a `Deployment` as available when all its pods are running, ready and updated according to the latest spec.

 #### DaemonSet
-We only mark a `DaemonSet` as available when all its pods are running, ready and updated according to the latest spec.
+We only mark a `DaemonSet` as available when all its pods are available and updated according to the latest spec on all desired scheduled nodes.

 #### StatefulSet
 We only mark a `StatefulSet` as available when all its pods are running, ready and updated according to the latest revision.